quixt/NHL-Goal-Light/README.md

 # NHL-Goal-Light
 This is a light that flashes and plays a goal horn and song when a hockey team scores.
-The score is displayed on a small touchscreen.\n
+The score is displayed on a small touchscreen.<br>
 The CAD can be found [here](https://cad.onshape.com/documents/c55c02e04e703cfe27a60e14/w/b4b5bbc7188e16cf4a296082/e/4daa85a60760a7a30a035af4?renderMode=0&uiState=682fcc6b14300841d701ed5a).

 ## How It Works